ajayat/netflix-prize/doc/Explanations.md

 ---

-To create the similarity matrix, we used a hashmap structure: we need to quickly kknow if a user who rated this movie also rated this other one.
+To create the similarity matrix, we used a hashmap structure: we need to quickly know if a user who rated this movie also rated this other one.
 But it should be too long to sort all user identifiers for a movie.
 Thanks to the hashmap, we have a more or less direct access to the user.

+After its creation, let's have a look on the similarity matrix.
+Its values are between 0 and 1: more the score is close to 1, more the movies are "similar".
+For example, movies with identifiers `11164` and `270` reach a score around 0.81.
+But they correspond to `Sex and the City: Season 3` and `Sex and the City: Season 4`: a high score is normal!
+In an other hand, we have `Mississippi Burning` (id `442`) and `The Game` (id `143`) which reached a score aroud 0.45: they have similarity, like their place (USA) or the fact they are realistic and intriguing, but don't have more links than that.

 ## L'algorithme de recommandation